 Preparing for this article, my analytical mind wanted to do some research, while my soul playfully suggested checking out the lyrics to some songs that have ‘Belief’ as a subject.

-I personally believe in intuitive writing, and this is how each and every piece for Holistic Living Magazine has come to life.
+I personally believe in intuitive writing, and this is how each and every piece for Holistic Living Magazine has come to life and our What Are Beliefs & Values edition.
 I just sit down in front of my keyboard and let the words flow out of me (after my brain does some research and distraction and other stuff).

 So here I am, at my keyboard, shifting from mind wanting to offer well-researched specific information into heart and soul just letting it all flow.